dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 **Sagemaker Hypertuning**

 Starting with the local testing results, a Jupyter Notebook was used to run Hypertuning for the LSTM/Tensorflow model.
-A total of 18 Hyptertuning jobs were run.
-The final results of the best training job were about the same as from the local training best restults.
+A total of 18 Hypertuning jobs were run.
+The final results of the best training job were about the same as from the local training best results.
 At a minimum this validated the local modeling was repeatable.

 The basic estimator was tested first based on successful local parameters and the results were consistent: